TheMrXandr/JourneyONS/wiki.md

 Journey is at it's best with 3 Travelers (players) and 1 Guide, but don't let that hold you back, Journey can be played with any combination of Travelers and Guides.

-Each Traveler gets to create character that will act as one of the main characters in the story,while the Guide sets up the story and plays as the rest of the world, from NPCs (Non-Player Characters) to enemies and sometimes even the land itself.
+Each Traveler gets to create character that will act as one of the main characters in the story, while the Guide sets up the story and plays as the rest of the world, from NPCs (Non-Player Characters) to enemies and sometimes even the land itself.
 Their job is help the Travelers visualize and interact with the world.
-During Guideless play, Travelers will take turns describing and acting as the world around them.

-Usually the it is the responsibility of the Guide to determine the cconsequences for the Travelers actions, however during Guidless play, the Traveler taking the action should imagine their own fate, though sometimes their fellow Travelers might offer suggestions and that's always great.
+It is also the responsibility of the Guide to determine the cconsequences for the Travelers actions

 The Guide and the Travelers are always working together, collaborating on telling a unique strory, it should never feel like they are playing against each other.